CaDatPitt/data-layers/extension-layers/bob-nelkin-collection/natural-language-processing_naismith/processing/README.md

-misspelling_correction     | the words which were corrected in the spell-corrected version to allow for manual verification if desired len_errors                 | the number of misspelled words based on the previous column genre                      | the genre of the text as deduced from the title and abstract of the text genre_MODS                 | the genre of the text coverted to the [MODS metadata terms](https://github.com/uls-mad/islandora_metadata/wiki/Genre-Terms-for-Historic-Pittsburgh-Digital-Objects) resource_type              | the resource type based on the previous column (either _text_ or _still image_)
+misspelling_correction     | the words which were corrected in the spell-corrected version to allow for manual verification if desired len_errors                 | the number of misspelled words based on the previous column genre                      | the genre of the text as deduced from the title and abstract of the text genre_MODS                 | the genre of the text coverted to the comply with the [genre terms list for University of Pittsburgh Library System (ULS) digital collections](https://github.com/uls-mad/islandora_metadata/wiki/Genre-Terms-for-Historic-Pittsburgh-Digital-Objects) resource_type              | the resource type based on the previous column (either _text_ or _still image_)

 <br>

-**Notes:**
+#### Notes

+In addition to the elements in the item level of the [CaD@Pitt Archival Collection Metadata Element Set](https://cadatpitt.github.io/documentation/data-dictionary/archival-collections.html#item-level) and data in the [Bob Nelkin Collection base layer](https://github.com/CaDatPitt/data-layers/blob/master/base-layers/bob-nelkin-collection/bob-nelkin-collection_item-base-layer_archival.csv), this extension layer contributes the following elements and/or data:
+- `text`
+- `len`
+- `tok_lem_POS_NLTK`
+- `tok_lem_POS_CLAWS`
+- `tok_lem_POS_NLTK_corrected`
+- `misspelling_correction`
+- `len_errors`
+- `genre` (adds `genre` data missing in base layer)
+- `genre_MODS` (adds `genre` data missing in base layer)
+- `resource_type` (adds `type_of_resource` data missing in base layer)

 As part of the processing, frequency data from an external corpus, [COCA](https://www.english-corpora.org/coca/) (Davies, 2008-), is used.
 This data was accessed through a paid license.
-Please see [Dr Na-Rae Han](https://www.linguistics.pitt.edu/people/na-rae-han) for access information for Pitt students and faculty or the [COCA website](https://www.wordfrequency.info/purchase.asp) for purchase information.
+Please see [Dr. Na-Rae Han](https://www.linguistics.pitt.edu/people/na-rae-han) for access information for Pitt students and faculty or the [COCA website](https://www.wordfrequency.info/purchase.asp) for purchase information.

 Davies, Mark.
 (2008-) _The Corpus of Contemporary American English (COCA)_.
 Available online at https://www.english-corpora.org/coca/.